-- Four fitness activity courses OR three fitness activity courses and the cognitive physical education course.
+- Four fitness activity courses OR three fitness activity courses and one cognitive physical education course.

 Varsity athletes and ROTC students may satisfy the college's physical education requirement through their respective activities.
 Varsity athletes will receive credit for one block of physical education for each completed season they play a varsity sport.
 ROTC students will receive credit for one block of physical education for each year they remain in the program.

 Sports club and exercise class participants may receive a maximum of two blocks, subject to club approval by the Chair of the Department of Physical Education.

 Students may repeat a physical education activity course one time.
 Priority during the course request period will be given to students who have not enrolled in the activity previously.
 Students are expected to complete the physical education requirement by the end of their sophomore year.

 If there is a medical reason why a student cannot participate in the physical education activity program, the student must submit to the Department Chairperson, Joseph Giunta, a medical statement detailing the extent of the medical problem.
 Dialogue between the student and the Chair of the department will determine the extent and type of involvement he/she will have in the Physical Education activities.